Well, hello! And thank you for joining me. My name’s Lizzy. What’s yours? Oh that’s a lovely name. And how have you been?

 Enough about you.
 This site is all about ME!
 ME, I tell you!
 I act, I write, I sometimes comede.
 I’m based in London but love to travel.
 Starting to sound like a dating profile (not that I read lots of those, you understand…), so I’ll get to the point.
 I’ve just returned from an exciting adventure combining travel with performing, taking two shows, yes, TWO shows to the Adelaide Fringe in February-March 2014.
 Eek!
 And, most emphatically, Woo!

-On this site you can read more about the shows, find out where to get tickets (oh, yes, did I mention, they’re on sale now!) and maybe read a bit more about me if you felt so inclined.
-If you don’t, here are some links to my online dating profiles… I mean, ahem, links to my upcoming shows:
+On this site you can read more about the shows and maybe a bit more about me if you felt so inclined.
+If you don’t, here are some links to my online dating profiles… I mean, ahem, links to my most recent shows: